aaleksu/array_aware/README.md

-# struct_aware
+# array_aware
-php structure aware trait
+php array structure aware lib

+Provides a simple (even stupid) interface to work with an array.

 Usage
 -----